wilkin547/docs.es-es/docs/visual-basic/language-reference/xml-axis/xml-descendant-axis-property.md

 ## <a name="example"></a>Ejemplo

 En el ejemplo siguiente se declara `ns` como un prefijo de espacio de nombres XML.
-A continuación, usa el prefijo del espacio de nombres para crear un literal XML y tener acceso al valor del primer nodo secundario con el nombre completo `ns:name`.
+It then uses the prefix of the namespace to create an XML literal and access the value of the first child node with the qualified name `ns:name`.

 [!code-vb[VbXMLSamples#26](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples12.vb#26)]